gjblythe/liri-node-app/README.md

         //Uses fs to read .txt and search by command and input.

     start (null)
-        //uses inquirer for a better UX clicks and input promps guide the user through the search functions.
+        //uses inquirer for a better UX.
+Clicks and input promps guide the user through the search functions.

+        Also took those trash request items out of my code.
+        No Mr Nobody
+        No Ace of Base
+        and of course no
+        Backstreet Boys